Christopher Morel Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.12 team ERA ranks 14th among all MLB pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- The Brewers will send Houser (3-2) out to make his ninth start of the season.
-He is 3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched.
+- Peralta gets the start for the Brewers, his 17th of the season.
+He is 5-7 with a 4.57 ERA and 97 strikeouts through 86 2/3 innings pitched.

-- The righty last pitched on Thursday against the New York Mets, when he tossed six innings, allowing two earned runs while giving up seven hits.
+- The right-hander's last time out was on Friday against the Pittsburgh Pirates, when he tossed 5 1/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.